rumca-js/xdotool-automate-youtube-live/README.md

-# xdotool-automate-youtube-live
+# overview

-xdotool example script with youtube live
+An xdotool example script, which launches youtube live